 There are several things that need to be said right off the bat about Batman: Under the Red Hood:

 - This is not a children’s cartoon.
 It’s extremely violent, including the beating to death of a young Jason Todd by the Joker — with a crowbar.

-- It relies on the history of the Batman — for example, most comic book geeks know that the original Red Hood was the Joker’s first alias, and it was while wearing the Red Hood guise that he dived into the chemical vat that dyed his hair and skin, driving him insane, in an effort to escape from the Batman.
-This is covered in the story, but prior knowledge of things like this, or Ras Al Ghul’s Lazarus Pits, certainly help.
+- It relies on the history of the Batman.
+For example, most comic book geeks know that the original Red Hood was the Joker’s first alias.
+It was while wearing the Red Hood guise that he dived into the chemical vat that dyed his hair and skin.
+Driving him insane, all in an effort to escape from the Batman.
+This is covered in the story.
+But prior knowledge of things like this, or Ras Al Ghul’s Lazarus Pits, certainly help.

 Is it a good story?
 Absolutely.
 It’s gripping, action-packed, character-driven, at times heart-breaking and at other times gut-wrenching.
 It’s an excellent movie, one of the best animated movies made to date.
 But it’s not for children.
 Take its’ PG-13 rating seriously.

 - The story is based on the 1988 Batman Comics storyline ‘A Death in the Family’.
 Readers voted via a 1-900 number to either save or kill off the second Robin, Jason Todd.
 Over 10,000 votes were cast.
 With only a 72 vote majority, the decision was made to kill him.
 Todd was later brought back in 2005 as part of the Under the Hood storyline.